AI YouTube Shorts generator for viral clips | HeyGen

 Script and hook generator for Shorts

-Start with a topic or paste a paragraph and HeyGen crafts a short script ready to go viral, with a strong hook, call to action, and scene markers.
-The script drives visuals, captions, and timing to maximise retention in the first few seconds.
+Start with a topic or paste a paragraph and HeyGen crafts a viral-ready short script with a strong hook, call to action, and scene markers.
+The script drives visuals, captions, and timing to maximize retention in the first few seconds.

 Auto captions and caption styling